nancopeland/old-portfolio-site/_posts/2019-01-13-slate-podcasts.markdown

 	</div>
 </div>

 One thing I realized during this process is that in addition to the three main pages, we would need an archive page.
-Slate has so many shows and it didn't make sense to feature old ones that are no longer in production on the landing page so an archive page seemed like the right answer.
+Slate has so many shows and it didn't make sense to feature old ones that are no longer in production on the landing page.

 <div class="img-flex-wrapper">
 	<div class="img-flex-50">